Abhayanker/invictusassignment/README.md

 wor and count in decreasing order and this all data gets rendered to show in table format using render() of React-Dom.

-## EXAMPLE SHOING WHEN VALUE IS ENTERED "0"-:
+## EXAMPLE SHOWING WHEN VALUE IS ENTERED "0"-:
 <img src="screenshot2.PNG">

-## EXAMPLE SHOING WHEN VALUE IS ENTERED "5"-:
+## EXAMPLE SHOWING WHEN VALUE IS ENTERED "5"-:

 <img src="screenshot3.PNG">